 Many skiers and hikers have lost their lives in sudden adverse weather conditions such as storms and avalanches.
 You even hike past memorials, and huts such as Cleve Cole were built in memory of those who passed away on the route.

-In addition to thoroughly checking the conditions, here are just a few essential items you should bring on your hike up Mount Bogong:
+In addition to thoroughly checking the conditions, here are just a few essential items you should bring on your overnight hike up Mount Bogong:

 Heading to Australia soon?
 Don’t forget these essentials!